openconfig/featureprofiles/feature/system/management_vrf/README.md

     *   Configure the following interfaces are in the `mgmt_vrf_name`VRF:
         *   lo0.100, which is configured with only the IPv6 management IP that’s extracted from `lab_infra_loopback_name`.
 No IPv4 address is configured under lo0.100.
         *   Port-1, port-2, port-11, port-12 and OOB interfaces.
-    *   Configure the following services to listen on the lo0.100 management IP.
+    *   Configure the following services to listen on the lo0.100 management IP, with [IANA assigned ports](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml).
+If a service has no assigned port yet, it should be provided via a test input arguments.
         *   gRIBI
         *   gNOI
         *   gNMI